wizo06/japanese/docs/grammar/fundamentals/sentence-structures.md

 ## Topic-Comment Structure

-We learned in the previous section about Subject-Object Structure, which consists of two core elements: the main wagon "A" and the engine "B".
+We learned in the previous section about Subject-Object Structure, which consists of two core elements: the main car "A" and the engine "B".

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 - | -